A champion is afraid of losing. Everyone else is afraid of winning.

 Disaster can be viewed as an opportunity or as a tragedy; it all comes down to one’s perspective.
 Alter the angle of observance and the perspective changes.

-Concept of retirement planning is nonexistent for many
+Market Sentiment Analysis indicates that the Concept of retirement planning is nonexistent for many

 Bankrate states that only 25% of Americans check their investments and retirement accounts more than once a month.
 These same individuals can spend countless of hours on their phones texting each other or on Facebook or otherwise known as Face Crack.
 One does not need to look at one’s investments every day, however, spending time on finding out what’s trending or where the crowd is leaning could make the difference between banking your profits or trying to catch a falling dagger.